davidwmcneill/davidwmcneill.github.io/content/posts/argocd-gitops.md

 This becomes even more powerful when the infrastructure tooling and the application stack itself can all be managed in exactly the same way.
 No need to access the running system anymore, absolutely everything is done via Git....

-- Who and when update 'x' service?
+- Who and when updated 'x' service?
 Check the Git PR
 - We started seeing increased number of 4xx errors at 2pm, did anything change?
 Check Git
 - What is the diff between v1.45 and v1.46 in the Helm chart for 'x' service?
 Check ArgoCD (This can prove really useful for external Helm charts)